Vietnam.vn - Nền tảng quảng bá Việt Nam

 Immediately after receiving the above information, the Department of Preventive Medicine contacted the World Health Organization (in Vietnam and the Asia-Pacific region) and the Focal Point for the implementation of the International Health Regulations (IHR) of China (Chinese Center for Disease Control and Prevention).

-Up to now, the World Health Organization has no official information about the epidemic situation in China; at the same time, it has not verified the reliability and authenticity of the information on the above media channels and social networks.
+Up to now, the World Health Organization has not had any official information on the epidemic situation in China; at the same time, it has not been able to verify the reliability and authenticity of the information on the above media channels and social networks.

 (According to Suckhoedoisong.vn/Ministry of Health Information Portal)